A. C. Matin: Molecular bioremediation

-Matin has also studied bacterial bioremediation of the carcinogens chromate Cr(VI) and uranyl U(VI), which are wide-spread environmental pollutants, especially in the Department of Energy waste sites, and worked on their bioremediation to the insoluble and nontoxic Cr(III) and U(IV).
+Matin also studied bacterial bioremediation of the carcinogens chromate Cr(VI) and uranyl U(VI), which are wide-spread environmental pollutants, especially in the Department of Energy waste sites, and worked on their bioremediation to the insoluble and nontoxic Cr(III) and U(IV).
 He studied various consequences after the bacterial exposure to chromate and uranyl, and found that the post-exposure effects resulted in one electron reduction of these carcinogens, generating the radicals Cr and U(V) by flavoproteins with various essential metabolic functions.
 These radicals interacted with oxygen, and generated large quantities of ROS by redox cycling, poisoning the bacteria.

 Matin discovered a new class of enzymes, such as ChrR of E. coli, which are obligatory two-/four-electron reducers; these pre-empted the generation of the radicals.
 He then improved these enzymes and engineered bacteria more effective in remediating these carcinogens.
 He also studied the physiological role of ChrR, which is to convert quinones to hydroxyquinones in one step, thus preventing the formation of semiquinones, which also redox cycle.
 In addition, this enzyme prevents redox cycling of numerous compounds generated during metabolism within the bacteria, and those present in the environment that have the proclivity for one-electron reduction.